6 Vulnerable Areas of Your Home and How to Protect Them from Weather Damage

 The foundation of your home is arguably its most important feature.
 Problems with the foundation can be exceptionally expensive to fix, and ignoring them can threaten the structural integrity of your home.
 Excessive water is one of the biggest threats to your foundation, so focus on controlling the moisture on your lot.
-This means ensuring sufficient draining by, for instance, cleaning your gutters and spouts and ensuring the ground slopes away from the house.
+PropertySourced are explaining that this means ensuring sufficient draining by, for instance, cleaning your gutters and spouts and ensuring the ground slopes away from the house.
 If you have a basement, it’s also important to have a good drainage system in place.

 Unlike the roof and foundation, weather-damaged exterior walls are not necessarily a hazard.
 They can, however, be a huge eyesore and reduce the value of your home.
 According to the Spruce, common exterior paint issues include blistering, sagging, peeling, and a cracked effect known as alligatoring.
 While some of these can be fixed with DIY, you should probably hire painters with experience in exterior painting if you want a high-standard, durable job.

 Bad weather can ruin many aspects of your landscaping, but none are as dangerous as your trees.
 All it takes is one bad storm for your home to be under threat of falling trees and branches, so you need to be prepared.
 Geico suggests bringing in an arborist to assess your trees once a year in late spring, and to always check for damage after a large storm.